yugabyte/yugabyte-db/docs/content/preview/reference/drivers/csharp/yb-npgsql-reference.md

 | VerifyCA | Not Supported - use Require | Supported |
 | VerifyFull | Not Supported - use Require | Supported |

-The .NET Npgsql driver validates certificates differently from other PostgreSQL drivers as follows:
+The YugabyteDB Npgsql smart driver validates certificates differently from other PostgreSQL drivers as follows:

 - Prior to version 6.0, when you specify SSL mode `Require`, you also need to specify `RootCertificate`, and the driver verifies the certificate by default (like the verify CA or verify full modes on other drivers), and fails for self-signed certificates.